-- D. At the outset, we note that there are two different sorts of relationship, that we handle similarly but need to keep distinct in our thinking. - 1.
+- D. For the next few sessions, we want to look at the UML Class Diagram, which can represent a lot of information.
+In particular, we will focus on various relationships between classes. - 1.
+What these mean - 2.
+How they are represented - E. At the outset, we note that there are two different sorts of relationship, that we handle similarly but need to keep distinct in our thinking. - 1.
 There are relationships between individual objects.
 Such a relationship describes how a particular object of one class relates to a particular object of another class. - a) Among humans, the relationship known as marriage is such a relationship.
 It relates one individual to another specific individual.
 You may know many married people, but each has a different spouse. - b) In the OO world, the link along which a message is sent from an object to one of its collaborators is such a relationship a particular sender sends a message to a particular receiver.
 (That is, the Collaborators column of a CRC card is documenting associations.) - c) In this case, then, each individual object participates in the relationship (or doesn't participate in the relationship, as the case may be) with its own particular partner or partners. - d) Where things get a bit confusing is that when we identify an individual relationship between objects, we are also identifying a relationship between the corresponding classes.
-The fact that an object of class Book is related to one or more objects of class Author implies that there is a relationship between the classes Book and Author such that a member of the one class can participate in this relationship with a member of the other class.
+The fact that an object of class Book is related to one or more objects of class Author implies that there is a relationship between the classes Book and Author such that a member of the one class can participate in this relationship with a member of the other class. - 2.
+There are relationships between classes.
+Such a relationship describes how one whole class of objects is related to another class. - a) Among humans, the fact that all CS majors are also students is such a relationship. - b) In the OO world, generalization, or inheritance, is such a relationship.

-- 2. There are relationships between classes.
-Such a relationship describes how one whole class of objects is related to another class. - a) Among humans, the fact that all CS majors are also students is such a relationship. - b) In the OO world, generalization, or inheritance, is such a relationship. - c) In the case of a class relationship, all the objects that belong to a given class participate in the relationship in the same way. - 3.
+- c) In the case of a class relationship, all the objects that belong to a given class participate in the relationship in the same way. - 3.
 In drawing a class diagram, we can depict all kinds of relationships even those that are actually relationships between individual objects.
-(Recall the example of a book and its authors - the relationship is one between individual objects, but it can be shown in a class diagram.)
-In an object diagram, we can depict only relationships between individual objects, not those between classes.
-Thus, we will be using Class Diagrams exclusively in these lectures.
-(Indeed, the class diagram is the more frequently used type of diagram in UML in general.). - E. In this series of lectures and the next, we will discuss four kinds of relationships (three of which are exemplified in the ATM class diagram handed out.).
+(Indeed, the class diagram is the more frequently used type of diagram in UML in general.). - F. In this series of lectures and the next, we will discuss four kinds of relationships (three of which are exemplified in the ATM class diagram handed out.).
 We will consider object relationships (the first kind) first, and class relationships (the next three) later.
-We will primarily use class diagrams.